-- -- Foreign policy and national security issues touch the lives of every American. - -- When your Commission was established three years ago, America faced a much different situation. - -- Much has happened since then--both domestically and internationally. - .
-A more difficult economic situation. - .
-A changed situation in Indochina and the Middle East--to name but a few of the dramatic events which have occurred in the period during which you have prepared this report. - -- In dealing with such a complex and traumatic period of transition, you have had a difficult task. - -- I look forward to reading the Commission's recommendations for organization in the vast number of areas you have considered. - -- There are few Departments these days which are not directly concerned with foreign policy.
-I shall ask each of them to make recommendations to me through the NSC concerning the findings of the Commission. - -- The membership of this Commission has been most distinguished and reflects a careful blend of experience in government, academia, and the private sector. - -- I want to express my appreciation for the efforts you have made to assist me in the responsibilities I share with the Congress for the conduct of the foreign policy of our great nation. - -- I particularly want to thank your Chairman, who has provided such outstanding leadership in this effort. - -- I am confident that we will have a more effective Government organization as a result of your collective efforts.
+-- Foreign policy and national security issues touch the lives of every American.

+- -- Much has happened since your Commission was established three years ago, both domestically and internationally. - You have had a particularly difficult task in dealing with such a complex period. - I look forward to reading the Commission's recommendations for organization in the vast number of areas you have considered. - There are few Departments these days which are not directly concerned with foreign policy.
+I shall ask each of them to make recommendations to me through the NSC concerning the findings of the Commission. - -- The membership of this Commission has been most distinguished and reflects a careful blend of experience in government, academia, and the private sector. - I want to express my appreciation for the efforts you have made to assist me in the responsibilities I'share with the Congress for the conduct of the foreign policy of our great nation. - -- I particularly want to thank your Chairman, who has provided such outstanding leadership in this effort. - -- I am confident that we will have a more effective Government organization as a result of your collective efforts.